jaywardell/SwiftUI_Mac_Single_Window_App/README.md

 I wrote a little blog post about this [here](https://www.optionalmap.com/posts/swiftui_single_window_app/).

-Or you can just have a look at the file SwiftUI_Mac_Single_Window_AppApp.swift
+Or you can just have a look at the file SwiftUI_Mac_Single_Window_App.swift